sh19910711/google-summer-of-code-2015/rails-web-console.md

 ## Project Description

-The web-console is a debugging tool for Ruby on Rails applications.
+The web-console is a debugging tool for Ruby on Rails web applications.
-In order to debug web applications interactively, it provides an interactive Ruby session to the developers.
+In order to debug web applications, it provides an interactive Ruby session to the developers.
-The console will be displayed in the current page of the browser, and the session has the context of the view or the controller actions, so the developers can debug their application in the target context of the source code via its console.
+The console will be displayed in the current page of the browser, and the session in the console has the context of the code of the web application.
+It allows to debug web application interactively.

 The goal of this project is to create the browser extensions of web-console.
 For example, it allows to display the console aside from the web application's view (e.g, in the developer tools of the browsers)